-Data from the 4 UK blood services (NHSBT, Welsh Blood Service, Northern Ireland Blood Transfusion Service and the Scottish National Blood Transfusion Service) is collated and analysed by the unit to produce surveillance reports and inform or evaluate policy changes relating to infection risk.
+We collate and analyse data from the 4 UK blood services (NHS Blood and Transplant, Welsh Blood Service, Northern Ireland Blood Transfusion Service and the Scottish National Blood Transfusion Service) to produce surveillance reports and inform or evaluate policy changes relating to infection risk.

 Our work helps to maintain a safe supply of blood, tissues and organs by: